citusdata/citus_docs/use_case_guide/multi_tenant.rst

 .. note::

-  This section uses features available in Citus Cloud and Citus Enterprise, and will not work in the community edition.
+  This section uses features available only in Citus Cloud and Citus Enterprise.

 The previous section describes a general-purpose way to scale a cluster as the number of tenants increases.
 However, users often have two questions.
 The first is what will happen to their largest tenant if it grows too big.
 The second is what are the performance implications of hosting a large tenant together with small ones on a single worker node, and what can be done about it.